To know what you know and what you do not know, that is true knowledge. – Confucius

 “It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong.” – Thomas Sowell

 “The Quiet American” was the second Graham Greene film adaptation in which Caine performed.
-The first was the critically derided film “The Honorary Consul”, but as one critic went on to say, “the only saving grace is the performance of Michael Caine – you can always count on him.”
+The first film, “The Honorary Consul” was panned by critics, except for Michael Caine’s performance, which was praised as the only good thing about it.
 Caine would always give his best.

 That is all any of us can do.
 That is all we can control.
 The gods will have their way, and we can give our best.

-There will be many more opportunities to be the best supporting actor and still more bit-parts and, again, even more walk-on and extras roles than perhaps the major hero on the stage of life.
-It will always pay to have our weapons of life prepared and maintained for what ever battle life provides.
+There will be many more opportunities to be the best supporting actor and still more bit-parts and, again, even more walk-ons and extras roles than perhaps the major hero on the stage of life.
+It will always pay to have our weapons of life prepared and maintained for whatever battle life provides.
 But regardless of what the gods of fate send our way, let us play our parts well where the critics can always count on a good performance from ourselves.

 “Good night, you princes of Maine, you kings of New England.”